 Last updated:

-till, in the middle of a national crisis—a raging pandemic that has already resulted in hundreds of thousands of American deaths, 22 million lost jobs and countless failed businesses.
+Here we are, still, in the middle of a national crisis—a raging pandemic that has already resulted in hundreds of thousands of American deaths, 22 million lost jobs and countless failed businesses.
 That, and a festering political divide that becomes ever more vitriolic as election day approaches.
 No disputing that it’s among the most stressful times in our history—taking its toll on men and women in equal measures.Or is it?
 I’m directing this blog specifically towards women, because of what we are learning about how women are bearing more of the brunt of this crisis.
 Let’s be honest.
 This is a provocative conversation to have.
 Women want and need to talk about matters that impact them.
 Yet, too often, when women raise what are considered to be issues uniquely associated about being women in their personal and professional lives, aspersions are cast.
 “Here they go again.”
 Both men and women can cast those aspersions.

 There are issues that need to be called out for women, just as there are issues that need to be called out for men.
 So, let’s take that provocative dive!